 This can create friction, but it also gives the party a reason to look for clues and speak to everyone.
 If all of the NPCs are biased or unreliable they’ll have to do a lot more problem solving and hunt for more concrete evidence.

-Give them a reason to show up to the location.
+Give them a reason to show up at the location.
 Meeting a person, rubbing elbows with movers and shakers, or scoping out the location for a future heist of their own are all reasons that they would both show up to the scene and have a vested interest in finding the murderer.

 You could even use a MacGuffin to lure the party there.
 Perhaps it was an auction for art or rare items and the killer is looking to steal a valuable item!